BitcoinDesign/Guide/guide/designing-products/getting-to-know-your-users.md

 ## Observe your potential users
 This observation could take the form of [user research]({{ 'guide/designing-products/user-research/' | relative_url }}), user interviews and surveys aimed at a range of participants to observe and identify what they do, how they think, and what they want.
-Let’s consider some things you might want to ask yourself when improving the your applications experience for new users:
+Let’s consider some things you might want to ask yourself when improving the experience for new users:

 * [What is their perception of Bitcoin?](https://docs.google.com/forms/d/e/1FAIpQLSdzT8cb54NgT7hGUnC_5ow6rDy-A9p_CA-5ptiQxrG8wQWvzQ/viewform)